calebpowell/calebpowell.github.io/_posts/java-generics-2.md

 ### Wildcards with _extends_

 In the example above, the `?` wildcard character is actually a shorthand for `? extends Object`.
-Object is the 'upper bound' of the type.
+Object is the _upper bound_ of the type.
 You can declare your own wildcard type parameters too.
-For example, the wildcard `Collection<? extends Fruit>` declares _Fruit_ as the _upper_ bound of the type.
+For example, the wildcard `Collection<? extends Fruit>` declares _Fruit_ as the upper bound.
 This permits covariant assignments:

 ```java
 Collection<? extends Fruit> fruit1 = new ArrayList<Apple>();//compiles